 The timing of the removal may offer a clue.

 Last month, Turkey joined the international air war against Islamic State militants in Iraq and Syria.
-It simultaneously launched an anti-terror campaign against Kurdistan Workers’ Party (PKK) militants at home and affiliated Kurdish separatist organizations in northern Syria.
+It simultaneously launched an anti-terror campaign against Kurdistan Workers’ Party (PKK) militants at home and affiliated Kurdish separatist groups in northern Syria.

-Turkey’s stated objective is to create a “safe zone” on its border, north of the Syrian city Aleppo, where refugees might be housed.
+Turkey’s stated objective is to create a “safe zone” on its border, north of the Syrian city Aleppo, where refugees could be housed.
 The proposed safe zone conveniently overlaps with the only part of the frontier that is not controlled by Kurdish militias.
 Rather, it is in the hands of the self-declared Islamic State.

-The Policy Tensor raises another possibility, arguing that the real reason the Patriots were deployed in the first place was to dissuade intervention by Russia on the side of Syrian president Bashar al-Assad.
+The Policy Tensor raises another possibility, arguing that the real reason the Patriots were deployed in the first place was to dissuade intervention by Russia on the side of Syrian president Bashar al-Assad:

 Turkey has always played the role assignment to it by geography, sitting as it does under the belly of the bear.
 For instance, the Cuban Missile Crisis was resolved by a secret American offer to withdraw Jupiter missiles from Turkey.